akinnn/akin_fetch/README.md

 #### Additional Context on Category Definitions:

 It would also be helpful to clarify how product categories, such as "Dips & Salsa" and "Health & Wellness," are defined.
 This will ensure that any insights drawn align with business expectations.

-Please let me know if you’d like to discuss this further.
-I’m happy to provide more details or adjust the analysis based on your input.

-Thank you for your time and assistance!

-Best,
-Akin